keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 <!-- markdown-link-check-disable-next-line -->
 ![img.png](assets/podtatohead.png)

 Over time, we will evolve this application from a simple manifest to a Keptn-managed application.
 We will install it first with kubectl and add pre- as well as post-deployment tasks.
 For this, we will check if the entry service is available before the other ones get scheduled.
-Afterwards, we will add evaluations to ensure that our infrastructure is in a good shape before we deploy the application.
+Afterward, we will add evaluations to ensure that our infrastructure is in a good shape before we deploy the application.
 Finally, we will evolve to a GitOps driven deployment and will notify an external webhook service when the deployment has finished.

 ## Install the Demo Application (Version 1)
 In the first version of the Demo application, the Keptn Lifecycle Toolkit evaluates metrics provided by prometheus and checks if a specified amount of CPUs is available before deploying the application